Adang Daradjatun: Police

 After graduating from the police academy in 1971, Daradjatun began to work as a police, initially starting as an inspector before eventually heading multiple local police departments.
 He was a police captain by 1978.
 Eventually, he was appointed as Chief of the West Java Police department in 2000, and later as the head of training and security.
 On 20 July 2004, he was made the deputy chief of police.

 In December 2006, he resigned from his position to run as a candidate in the 2007 Jakarta gubernatorial election, with the rank of Police Commissioner-General (a three-star rank).
 He was replaced by the head of the Criminal Investigation Agency Makbul Padmanegara.

 Politics

 Daradjatun was supported solely by the Prosperous Justice Party for his gubernatorial bid, and faced Fauzi Bowo, which was backed by a large coalition of 19 parties.
 Daradjatun eventually lost, though he secured over 1.5 million (42.13 percent) votes.

 Following his defeat, Daradjatun ran in the 2009 Indonesian legislative election and managed to secure a seat from Jakarta's 3rd electoral district.
 He was assigned to the body's third commission.

-He was reelected for his second term after he won 27,164 votes in the 2014 Indonesian legislative election, and a third term in the 2019 legislative election with 115,649 votes.
+He was reelected for his second term after he won 27,164 votes in the 2014 Indonesian legislative election, a third term in the 2019 legislative election with 115,649 votes, and a fourth term in 2024 with 95,773 votes.